Glass OS

-Glass OS (Google XE) is a version of Google's Android operating system designed for Google Glass. "glass-omap" Tag is used in referring to the modified Android code which can be found inside Kernel Repository.
+Glass OS (Google XE) was a version of Google's Android operating system designed for Google Glass. "glass-omap" Tag is used in referring to the modified Android code which can be found inside Kernel Repository.
+Glass OS was discontinued on June 20, 2017.

 Release history

 The following list shows the main changes happened for each update release.
 For more detailed release notes visit the support website.